microsoft/vscode-docs/blogs/2017/08/07/emmet-2.0.md

 August 7, 2017 Ramya Rao, [@ramyanexus](https://twitter.com/ramyanexus)

-In the July 2017 release of Visual Studio Code (version 1.15), we're shipping a better Emmet experience: Emmet 2.0.
+In the July 2017 release of Visual Studio Code (version 1.15), we're shipping a better Emmet experience which has been in preview for the past 2 releases.

-This has been in preview for the past 2 releases.
 It's features include:

 * Emmet abbreviation expansions in suggestion/auto-completion lists.
 * Multi-cursor support for most [Emmet actions](https://docs.emmet.io/actions/).